 2017 has been a busy and challenging year so far with two sites to staff and manage.
 New clients are continuing to enquire and book, as well as previous satifsfied clients returning.
 Our event photography service has gone from strength to strength and we’re now looking at further developing commercial and product photography, as this has been something which has naturally occurred through enquiries without any marketing etc.

-So from a sole trader business, to a company employing four staff, it’s been a busy few years!
+So from a sole trader business, to a company employing three staff, it’s been a busy few years!
 We’re so excited by the developments at Oculus Studios and we’re sure that all our fabulous staff will continue to help the company grow from strength to strength!

 Just some of our Clients